Black box theater: History

 Black box theaters have their roots in the American avant-garde of the early 20th century.
 The black box theaters became popular and increasingly widespread in the 1960s as rehearsal spaces.
 Almost any large room can be transformed into a "black box" with the aid of paint or curtains, making black box theaters an easily accessible option for theater artists.
+Storefronts, church basements, and old trolley barns were some examples of the earliest versions of spaces transformed into black box theaters.
 Sets are simple and small and costs are lower, appealing to nonprofit and low-income artists or companies.
 The black box is also considered by many to be a place where more "pure" theatre can be explored, with the most human and least technical elements in focus.

 The concept of a building designed for flexible staging techniques can be attributed to Swiss designer Adolphe Appia, circa 1921.
 The invention of such a stage instigated a half-century of innovations in the relationship between audience and performers.
-Antonin Artaud also had ideas of a stage of this kind; the first flexible stage in America was located in the home living room of actor and manager Gilmor Brown in Pasadena, California.
+This idea would again be re-visited by Harley Granville Barker, using Appia's design as his basis.
+Barker would have ideas of directing productions in “a great white box,” which would see success in 1970.
+As time went on, black boxes were decided on instead as black provided the most neutral setting for productions.
+Antonin Artaud also had ideas of a stage of this kind.
+The first flexible stage in America was located in the home living room of actor and manager Gilmor Brown in Pasadena, California.
 While the domestic decor meant that Brown's stage was not a proper black box, the idea was still a revolutionary one.
 This venue, and two subsequent permutations, are known as the Playbox Theatre, and functioned as an experimental space for Brown's larger venue, the Pasadena Playhouse.

-Use
+Characteristics and features

+Flexibility

+By design these spaces can be molded into different settings for multiple types of performances.
+In many black box theaters, there is no elevated or recessed stage area; instead, performances often take place directly on the same floor level as the audience.
+This allows the seating to be reconfigured freely around the performance space, fostering a flexible environment where the boundaries between stage and audience are minimal or nonexistent.
+The entire floor area remains continuous, emphasizing a shared spatial experience between performers and spectators.
+Black box theaters accommodate smaller audiences with the goal of having more intimate experiences.
+A defining characteristic of a black box theatre is its adaptability.
+With appropriate technical resources and foundational setup, virtually any spacious area can be transformed to meet the criteria of a black box theater.